-12 EC Renewal
+EC Renewal Application

-The EC issued to the Project Owner specifies the date of its validity, and the conditions also state the requirements for the EC renewal.
-The Project Owner shall renew the EC, whenever required, at least thirty (30) days prior to its expiry date, unless otherwise specified in the original EC.
-The EC renewal is subject to the compliance of the Project Owner and its appointed Main Contractor, or Environmental Consultant, as applicable, with the conditions stipulated therein, and the resolution of any violations or penalties resulting from non-compliance.
-The EC renewal process implemented by the DM-ED is reflected in Figure 5 and the submission requirements are discussed in the following section.
+The Environmental Clearance (EC) issued to the company specifies the date of its validity, and the conditions state the requirements for the EC renewal.
+The Company Owner or its authorized representative shall renew the EC, whenever required; at least thirty (30) days prior to its expiry date, unless otherwise specified in the original EC.
+The EC renewal is subject to the compliance of the Company Owner with the conditions stipulated therein, and the resolution of any violations or penalties resulting from non-compliance.